-The app market is huge, and constantly growing: over a thousand mobile apps are being produced each day, which doesn’t make choosing between them any easier!
+The app market is huge, and constantly growing (for example, over a thousand mobile apps are added to the iOS App Store each day) which doesn’t make choosing between them any easier!
 There are many apps that claim to help with our mental health and wellbeing, but, as we saw in Week One, we need to be discerning in our choices and critical in our judgement.

-Lots of other apps to help with mental health can be found on UK-based research and consultancy group PatientView’s My Health Apps website (see their inclusion methodology), and in the NHS Apps Library (see their inclusion methodology).
+Attempts have been made to ‘whitelist’ mental health apps: for instance UK-based research and consultancy group PatientView’s My Health Apps website (see their inclusion methodology), and the NHS Apps Library (see their inclusion methodology).
 Our own Open Door team at the University of York has a few suggested self-help apps on our Tips for wellbeing page.
 If you’ve any suggestions of your own, feel free to add them in the comments.

 But even when working from such recommendations, we need to be careful, and mindful of the fact that apps can change ownership or revise their approaches to privacy.
-It’s important to stress that such apps should not be seen as a replacement for face-to-face support or clinical interventions, and you should assess any app carefully before deciding to use it (take a look back at Susan’s video from Week One for a reminder of how to be a critical consumer of information).
+It’s important to stress that such apps should not be seen as a replacement for face-to-face support or clinical interventions, and you should assess any app carefully before deciding to use it.
 But the array of apps available is a useful reminder that there are many approaches to managing your mental health and wellbeing, and some of those are digital in nature.
 The online world needn’t be our enemy in this regard, but, as ever, we need to consider the risks as well as the benefits.